Jenrikku/CAAF/caaf.md

 ### Other definitions

-Sections, subsections and section entry data should be aligned to 16 bytes, although it is not required.
 Section sizes do not include the section header.
 Pointers within entries of sections and subsections are always relative to the start of that entry.